-The first order conditions for the two investments are as follows.
+1. The first-order conditions for the two investments are as follows:

-$$-1 + \int{S{d2}}^{\infty} \left[ \frac{\partial R(C'{1}, S{2})}{\partial C'{1}} \right] q{1}(S{2}) dS{2} = 0 \quad (A)$$
+(i) $$-1 + \int{S{2}}^{\infty} \left[\frac{\partial R(C{1}, S{2})}{\partial C{1}} \right] q{1}(S{2}) dS{2} = 0,$$

-$$-1 + \int{S{d2}}^{\infty} \left[ \frac{\partial R''(C'{1}, S{2})}{\partial C'{1}} \right] q{1}(S{2}) dS{2} = 0 \quad (B)$$
+(ii) $-1 + \int{S{d2''}}^{\infty} \left[\partial R''(C_1', S_2) / \partial C_1' \right] q_1(S_2) dS_2 = 0.$

-Since the second term in equation (A) exceeds that of equation (B), when the level of investment is constant the less risky investment is optimal for the firm.
-It can be shown (see Myers) that when the level of investment varies, the less risky investment may lead to greater underinvestment, i.e., area $S{d2}$ AA' $S{b2}$ may be greater than $S{d2}$ " BB' $S{b2}$ " on figure 2.
+Since the second term in eq. (i) exceeds that of eq. (ii), when the level of investment is constant the less risky investment is optimal for the firm.
+It can be shown (see Myers 1977) that when the level of investment varies, the less risky investment may lead to greater underinvestment, that is, area $S{d2} AA' S{b2}$ may be greater than $S{d2}^{"} BB' S{b2}^{"}$ on fig. 9.2.

-For example if alternative capital equipment with different contributions to operating risk is available, this is likely to be known and the effect of the riskier investment on debt values can be anticipated.
+2. For example, if alternative capital equipment with different contributions to operating risk is available, this is likely to be known and the effect of the riskier investment on debt values can be anticipated.
 Or, if the shift in risk is accomplished by replacing existing equipment, it is likely that the price paid for the equipment will approximate its true value.
-Then all bondholders need be concerned about is that the expected NPV of the new equipment is non-negative.
+Then all bondholders need be concerned about is that the expected NPV of the new equipment is nonnegative.

-When there were missing data, the values were collected from Moody's Industrial Manual.
+3. When there were missing data, the values were collected from Moody's Industrial Manual.

-Myers has shown that because short term debt is retired prior to investment choice it does not affect owner's investment decisions.
+4. Myers (1977) has shown that because short-term debt is retired prior to investment choice it does not affect owner's investment decisions.
 We examine this proposition later in this paper.

-We investigate the possibility that since agency problems can be circumvented either by issuing convertible debt [Jensen and Meckling, (1976)], or by leasing the inclusion of these items in our measure of debt may bias our results.
+5. We investigate the possibility that since agency problems can be circumvented either by issuing convertible debt (Jensen and Meckling 1976) or by leasing the inclusion of these items in our measure of debt may bias our results.
 However, when we remove convertible debt and leases from our measure of financial leverage, we achieve identical results for both the portfolios and individual firms.

-The use of investment stocks would seriously bias our results.
+6. The use of investment stocks would seriously bias our results.
 The stock of debt reflects the current level of debt.
-The stock of investments reflects all previous investment decisions, many of which were made prior to issuing any of the long term debt which is currently outstanding.
+The stock of investments reflects all previous investment decisions, many of which were made prior to issuing any of the long-term debt which is currently outstanding.
 The flow of funds into alternative investments adequately reflects the use to which the funds raised from the sale of debt were put.

-Betas are determined using 60 "months" of data where possible.
+7. Betas are determined using 60 "months" of data where possible.
 Where 60 months are not available less are used except that at least 36 "months" are required.

-If debt is not riskless, our estimate underestimates the asset beta by a factor equal to the firm's leverage ratio times its true debt beta.
-If we assume that debt of higher leverage firms has greater systematic risk, this underestimation is magnified.
+8. If debt is not riskless, our estimate underestimates the asset beta by a factor equal to the firm's leverage ratio times its true debt beta.
+If we assume that debt of higher-leverage firms has greater systematic risk, this underestimation is magnified.

-This relationship is due in part to the negative bias in our computation of unlevered beta for high leverage firms.
+9. This relationship is due in part to the negative bias in our computation of unlevered beta for high-leverage firms.

-$^{10}$ It was suggested that our results might be due to a few firms which have extremely high advertising or R & D expenditures.
-To test this, we eliminated firms in the pharmaceutical industry, which have high R & D expenses, and those in the cosmetics industry, which have above average advertising outlays.
+10. It is suggested that our results might be due to a few firms which have extremely high advertising or R&D expenditures.
+To test this, we eliminated firms in the pharmaceutical industry, which have high R&D expenses, and those in the cosmetics industry, which have above-average advertising outlays.
 Our results did not significantly change.